flexera-public/rightscale_cookbooks/cookbooks/puppet/README.md

 * When using a RightScale ServerTemplate, place `puppet::install_client` recipe into your runlist to setup the Puppet Client.
 Set the address to connect to the Puppet Server.
+* Use the `puppet::setup_client_monitoring` recipe to add Puppet Client monitoring options to your dashboard "Monitoring" tab.

 For more info see: [Release Notes](http://support.rightscale.com/18-Release_Notes/ServerTemplates_and_RightImages/v13.4#Puppet_Client_\(v13.4\))